Al Leiter: Broadcasting career

 On March 3, 2019, he was named a baseball operations advisor for the Mets.
-Leiter will focus on scouting and player development with an emphasis on mental preparation for pitchers, working with players at every level of the organization, from newly drafted players to Major Leaguers.
+Leiter was to focus on scouting and player development with an emphasis on mental preparation for pitchers, working with players at every level of the organization, from newly drafted players to Major Leaguers.

 Charitable work

 Leiter has won nearly every philanthropic award MLB offers, including the Roberto Clemente Award in 2000 and the Branch Rickey Award in 1999.

 Political activities

 Leiter has expressed interest in running for political office as a Republican in his home state of New Jersey.
 He served as a member of New Jersey Governor Chris Christie's transition team.
 Leiter was appointed as a member to the New Jersey Sports, Gaming, and Entertainment Committee.
-Governor Christie nominated him for the New Jersey Hall of Fame Commission and he was appointed to the commission by the state senate.
+Governor Christie nominated him for the New Jersey Hall of Fame Commission, and he was appointed to the commission by the state senate.

 Leiter has donated thousands of dollars to GOP candidates, including Donald Trump, David Perdue, Kelly Loeffler, Lindsey Graham, Chris Christie, and Rudy Giuliani.